 The market cap of the index has rose from 172 billion in March 1957 to 925 billion in Dec 1980 and finally to 19 trillion of today.
 So putting your money on US equities has been quite profitable on the long term.

-Between 1970 and 2015, the market value of S&P 500 index has increased 10.0% on average.
+Between 1970 and 2015, the market value of S&P 500 index has increased around 10% on an annual basis.
 The growth has of course not been steady but highly cyclical.
 The fastest growth period was between 1995 and 1999 when the market cap of S&P 500 quadrupled from $3 trillion to $12 trillion.
 The extremely fast increase in stock values was halted by the dot-com boom and during the next two years the index value decreased almost by half.
 In the beginning of 2000s, the share values reached again their pre-bust values of 1999 but then again were struck down by another crisis, the 2008 financial crisis.
 In February 2009, the market cap of the index was just $6.6 trillion, lowest since 1997.
 The values recovered rapidly and stocks rose for the next five years.
 On July 2013, S&P 500 soared past $15 trillion in value.
 However, the worries about China brought down the market during the end of 2015 and the long period of growth was again over.

 S&P 500 market cap to GDP ratio: relationship with stock returns?